Inert Detritus The Internet's dust bunnies

 9 November 2007 @ 3pm

-Let This Serve as a Lesson…
+Let This Serve As A Lesson…

 I’ve just spent the past two hours today, and two hours on Wednesday, hunting down a bug that popped up when we migrated PEAR database objects from DB to MDB2.
 Turns out, two single quote marks: ’ ’ in a select clause is completely fine with DB, but MDB2 won’t even parse an SQL statement with those in them for prepared statement placeholders.